shravan97/pragyan_analysis/README.md

 * Then change the mysql host , mysql username , mysql password on the 10th line of pragyan_analysis.py
 * Then 'cd' into the repository and run :
 ``` $ python pragyan_analysis.py ```
+* Then , the text files 'analysis1.txt' and 'analysis2.txt' will contain all the required data